-Some words about the blog first: though most of the content is going to be about travel and travel related experiences, this is not what is commonly understood as a travel blog.
-Through travel you discover the world, you form impressions about places, habits, people and facts.
-It allows us to penetrate the substance of the reality portrayed in reports and accounts from others, in the social and conventional media, and to understand the world and ourselves at deeper levels.
-But in this sense, traveling is also experiencing mundane facts and events from an even slightly unusual perspective, without the need of leaving our armchair.
-This blog is precisely about that experience, be it born on the road or not.
+Some words about the blog first: this is not what is commonly understood as a travel blog.
+Through travel we discover the world, we form impressions about places, habits, people and facts.
+It allows us to penetrate the substance of the reality portrayed in reports and accounts, in the social and conventional media, and to understand the world and ourselves at deeper levels.
+In this sense, traveling is also experiencing mundane facts from an even slightly unusual perspective, without leaving our armchair.
+This blog is about that experience, be it born on the road or not.

 A unique perspective on the world does not exist.
-Our perception is filtered by the sum of our experiences, of our culture, of our ideas, and the same experiences are different for different people.
-We can only experience the world by being immersed in the reality we want to understand; and still our understanding will only be a particular perspective.
+Our perception is filtered by the sum of our experiences, our culture, our ideas: the same experiences are different for different people.
+We can only experience the world by being immersed in the reality we want to understand; still our understanding will be a particular perspective.

-In these pages, I will try to convey in words or images (captured on camera or mobile, depending on what is handy) what the world gives me, tells me, and how it changes me.
-In other words, my perspective on things.
+I will try to convey in words or images (captured on camera or mobile, depending on what is handy) what the world gives me, tells me, and how it changes me: my perspective on things.

 Don’t forget to add your views and perspectives to mine!

 I have been lucky enough to gain an early perspective on our world’s width and diversity.
 I was traveling back and forth across the Atlantic ocean and over the equator since I was a child.
 Once a year, in the autumn, my mother, brothers and I would leave the approaching Italian winter to join the approaching Argentinian summer.
 It lasted a handful of years, in which my seasons skipped winter at its darkest, and the sun would travel sometimes on my south, sometimes on my north.